psu13/mutable-hakyll/draft/the-problem-with-measurement.md

 $$

-Here, $x$ represents position and $p$ represents momentum (momentum is the mass of the object times its velocity ... $p = mv$.
-For some reason this is a more convenient way to work than with the velocity directly). $H$ is called the *Hamiltonian*, named after the mathematician who made it up: [William Rowan Hamilton](https://www.youtube.com/watch?v=SZXHoWwBcDcR).
+Here, $x$ represents position and $p$ represents momentum (momentum is the mass of the object times its velocity ... $p = mv$. $H$ is called the *Hamiltonian*, named after the mathematician who made it up: [William Rowan Hamilton](https://www.youtube.com/watch?v=SZXHoWwBcDcR).
 It is a measure of the total energy in the system.

 Here we think of the combination of position and momentum as the current _state_ of the system.
-What the formula says is that we can capture the behavior of the system in a way that is rigorous enough to write down the Hamiltonian, then given any initial state of the system I can tell you what the future state of the system will be by playing the math forward.
+The formula relates small changes in $x$ to small changes in $p$ and $H$ and vice versa (that's what all the $d$s mean).
+So, if we can capture the behavior of the system in a way that is rigorous enough to write down the Hamiltonian, then given any initial state
+$(x, p)$ of the system I can tell you what the future state of the system will be by playing the math forward.
 All I need is a computer and the formula.
+No tedious diagrams.
+You just fill out a matrix for the Hamiltonian and turn a crank.

 This basic set of mathematics is how we send probes millions of miles into space and have them hit a particular position over (say) Jupiter 5 years from now exactly when we think